 Check out the National Corvette Museum to view more than 75 Corvettes on display.
 You can also visit the Kentucky Museum and Library, which is home to plenty of materials and manuscripts to describe Kentucky’s history and heritage.

 It is also home to plenty of golf courses, parks, and community centers.
+And in the fall, it is one of the best places for apple orchards in the state!

 For nature lovers, the Lost River Cave is a gorgeous cave system that features the Lost River, which is considered the shortest, deepest river in the world.